Photo by Jamie Napier

 Apply for TA and RA positions

-The University of Toronto begins posting TA positions for the upcoming academic year in June.
-TA positions are typically awarded to PhD students, but quite often Master's students are also welcome to apply for undergraduate TAships.
+The University of Toronto begins posting TA positions for the upcoming academic year.
+TA positions are typically awarded to PhD students, but quite often Masters students are also welcome to apply for undergraduate TAships.
 Other positions, like RAships and on-campus work, can found on the CLNx website.
 (You must have an active UTORid to access this site.)

-Hard copies in sealed envelopes may be sent to:
+b.
+Hard copies in sealed envelopes ~ sent directly by your undergraduate institution to:

 Attention: Rejeanne Puran